 - Cornbread – we love using Krusteaz Southern Cornbread Mix.

 - Additional sour cream

 - Cubed avocado

 In place of the fire-roasted chiles, use a diced jalapeno.
 Add a few shakes of hot sauce to your personal bowl.

 One block of cream cheese – add at the end, place in soup, and let melt for a few minutes.
 Stir into chili.

 Cream of chicken soup – One can of cream of chicken soup, add at the beginning of the recipe.

 Skip it! – Leave out the creamy part of this recipe if you want a healthier chili.

-Yes, this is an easy recipe to convert to an instant pot.
-Seal the lid on the instant pot.
+Yes, instant pot white chicken chili is one of our favorites!
+To turn this slow cooker version into an instant pot recipe: seal the lid on the instant pot.
 Move the valve to the sealing position.
 Cook on manual pressure for 20 minutes.
 Let the pressure release naturally.
 Shred the chicken and add the sour cream and cilantro after the cooking time is complete.
 (Check your manual for safety instructions).